Current Eligibility Requirements:

 2018 Eligibility Requirements:

-Starting in mid-2018 FSBPT will implement two new requirements for individuals who are graduates of non-CAPTE accredited PT programs.
+Starting in mid-2018 FSBPT will implement two new requirements for individuals who are graduates of non-CAPTE accredited programs.

 - Proof of TOEFL completion.
 When registering for the exam, candidates will be required to enter the date of their most recent TOEFL exam and the scores for each part.
 In 2018, and until further notice is given, candidates for the exam will simply provide the information on their most recent attempt.
 While FSBPT has recommended standards for TOEFL (see below), FSBPT does not plan to enforce TOEFL standards until January, 2020.
 Note: There are some exemptions to the TOEFL requirement.